flutter/website/ui-performance/index.md

 The easiest way to enable the PerformanceOverlay widget is by enabling it in the Flutter Inspector, which is available through the Flutter plugin for your IDE.
 The Inspector view opens by default when running an application.
-If the inspector is not open, you can display it as follows.
+If the inspector isn't open, you can display it as follows.

 In Android Studio and IntelliJ IDEA: